 “This diplomatic history both sheds light on events in Kosovo and informs future mediation.
 It highlights the importance of careful analysis in order to understand the root causes of conflict and devise sustainable solutions.”

-—Martti Ahtisaari, Chairman of the Board of Crisis Management Initiative; former Special Envoy of the UN Secretary-General for the future status process for Kosovo; Novel Peace Prize Laureate 2008
+—Martti Ahtisaari, Chairman of the Board of Crisis Management Initiative; former Special Envoy of the UN Secretary-General for the future status process for Kosovo; Nobel Peace Prize Laureate 2008

 “An insightful and riveting account of the policies, process, and players that led Kosovo to independence.”